 I work in sales, but I have never made a cold call in my life.
 In fact, I’ve never learned how to.
 The team I work on doesn’t even have a phone.

-As Russ, our VP of Sales, has argued, cold calling is dead.
 My job as an Account Development Representative is to establish meaningful sales relationships, and in an era where nearly every business is an internet business, building those relationships is all about messaging.
 Customers just don’t want to get on the phone anymore.
 Everyone under 40 is messaging, and before long, simply everyone will be messaging.

 On a traditional sales call, you can hear and judge things like tone of voice and urgency.
 These moods are still present in messaging, but you’ve got to be attuned to spot the clues for picking up on them.